 As soon as I found my niche – product photography – it made a real difference to my outlook, my performance, and my client base.
 Overcoming that anxiety about specialising in one area was a big challenge for me, but I'm so glad I made that decision.
 My business has gone from strength to strength ever since.

-When things got really busy, I began to get booked up further in advance (taking over the studio in the process, sorry Ewan!), so I decided to rent a studio by myself.
+When things got hectic, I began to get booked up further in advance (taking over the studio in the process, sorry Ewan!), so I decided to rent a studio by myself.
 This felt scary at the time, but it was one of the best decisions I've made.
-I loved that studio – it was above an independent shop run by one of my closest friends and it worked brilliantly.
-Sadly, after a couple of years, the shop had to close and this is when I decided to set up a studio at home.
+I loved that studio – it was above an independent shop run by one of my closest friends, and it worked brilliantly.
+Sadly, after a couple of years, the shop had to close.
+That's when I decided to set up a studio at home.
 It's probably not going to be forever, but right now, it suits me perfectly.

 As a business owner, I think you have to be prepared to go through different periods and face different challenges.
-I believe everything happens for a reason and although things can seem difficult at the time, I often look back and realise why I had to go through those things to get to where I am now.
+I believe everything happens for a reason, and although things can seem difficult at the time, I often look back and realise why I had to go through those things to get to where I am now.

-Although it sometimes feels like social media has taken over – and you could easily spend all of your time on it – in moderation, it really is a great business tool.
+Although it sometimes feels like social media has taken over – and you could easily spend all of your time on it – in moderation, it is a great business tool.

 There are also more people working in the same field now.
 Or maybe I'm just more aware of it now, because of social media.
-I knew of a few product photographers doing similar things to me when I started the business, but there's definitely been an increase over the last few years, which I guess is both a blessing and a curse.
+I knew of a few product photographers doing similar things to me when I started the business, but there's been an increase over the last few years, which I guess is both a blessing and a curse.

-It's difficult not to compare yourself to others when you run your own business, but I've also found it useful to have people to refer work to if I'm booked up or a client needs someone with different specialities to me.
+It's difficult not to compare yourself to others when you run your own business, but I've also found it useful to have people to refer work to, if I'm booked up, or a client needs someone with different specialities to me.

 My social media plays a big part in my marketing now, but I also rely on word of mouth.
 I find that people who are referred to me by my current clients are on the same wavelength and generally love what I do, which always makes for a great start to a client relationship!